pfdubois/BridgeBidding/source/NoTrump.rst

 - 4♣ Gerber
 - 4N :term:`quantitative`.

-After a super accept, the responder decides on whether to pass or bid game or try for slam.
+After a super-accept, the responder decides on whether to pass or bid game or try for slam.
 He knows a great deal about opener's hand.

 What about transferring to one major and then bidding the other?
 That has to be 5-5 or